 Negative Changes in Thoughts and Feelings: Your self-image and the way you see others changes as a result of the trauma.
-The sufferer may: lose positive or loving feelings towards other people; stay away from relationships; feel detached; forget about parts of the traumatic event or not able to talk about them; think the world is dangerous and no one can be trusted.
+The sufferer may: lose loving or good feelings towards other people, avoid relationships, feel detached, have issues with remembering certain moments of the event or avoid engaging in conversation about the topic, doesn’t think fondly of the rest of humanity and harbour serious trust issues.

 Hyper Alert of Surroundings: The sufferer may be jittery and always on the lookout for danger.
 For example, they may become angry or irritable suddenly.
-The sufferer may: struggle to sleep; struggle concentrating; be startled with loud noises or surprises; want to have their back to the wall in a restaurant or waiting room.
+The sufferer may: struggle to sleep; struggle concentrating; and become startled with loud noises or surprises.

 PTSD can happen to any type of person.
-However, there are a few factors that can increase the likelihood.
-People are more likely to have PTSD if the event is intense or long-lasting.
+Although, there can be factors that can increase the likelihood.
+People are prone to having PTSD if the event is intense or long-lasting.
 If injured, it is more likely the person develops PTSD.
 PTSD is more common are specific types of trauma, including combat or sexual assault.